da21510/avl.github.io/actions.md

 ---
 layout: default
 title: Actions Expected
-description: "Perfect is the enemy of the good."
+description: \u0022Perfect is the enemy of the good.\u0022
 navigation_weight: 2
 ---